The Jeanne Clery Disclosure of Campus Security Policy

 The report also contains policies and practices pertaining to campus security, crime reporting, alcohol and drugs, victims assistance programs, student discipline, campus resources, community safety alerts, crime prevention, access to campus facilities/properties, and personal safety tips.
 The report encourages the reporting of all crime occurrences.
 The report tells how and to whom to report crimes, especially sexual assault crimes.

-Copies of this report may also be obtained in person from the University Police Department.
+Copies of this report may also be obtained in person from the State University Police Department.